Special Report: The Martini Pope

 For what are we to think when Pope Francis hails the renegade Cardinal Martini as a “Father for the whole Church,” and a “prophetic figure”?

-Next month we will cover other disturbing aspects of Cardinal Martini, including his ecumenism, his unsettling statements on euthanasia and abortion, his call for Catholics to attend non-Catholic religious services, and other “opened minded” remarks that make him a “prophetic figure” for nothing but massive apostasy.
+In the future, we hope to cover other disturbing aspects of Cardinal Martini, including his ecumenism, his unsettling statements on euthanasia and abortion, his call for Catholics to attend non-Catholic religious services, and other “opened minded” remarks that make him a “prophetic figure” for nothing but massive apostasy.

 Printed in the January 2014 Catholic Family News